AdaCore/gnatstudio/docs/users_guide/extending.rst

     You can hide this status bar to save vertical screen space.
 The progress bars will no longer be visible.
-Instead, you can display the :guilabel:`Task Manager` through the :menuselection:`Tools --> Views --> Tasks` menu, to get similar information.
+Instead, you can display the :guilabel:`Task Manager` through the :menuselection:`Tools --> Views --> Tasks` menu to get similar information.
 You can put the manager on the right or left side of the GPS window, for example just below the :guilabel:`Project` view.